 a minimal budget for staff other than the State Archaeologist's salary.

-> Developing and facilitating educational activities that enhance public awareness of the OSA and of archaeological issues in general.
+> Developing and facilitating educational activities to increase public awareness of the OSA and archaeological issues in general.

-> Encouraging participation by communities, institutions, corporations and individuals in supporting the efforts of the OSA.
+> Encouraging participation by communities, institutions, corporations and individuals in supporting the mission of the OSA.